top of page

 Several implications arise for buyers and landlords:

-Landlords may need to adapt to evolving tenant preferences, particularly with respect to sustainability.
+• Landlords may need to adapt to evolving tenant preferences, particularly regarding sustainability.

 Conclusion